Hemang417/Hacktober-Hackathon-Decoders/README.md

 Then we followed with building a basic prototype of all the features that can be included.

-Then went with designing and developing UI using ReactJs & Tailwind CSS (with help of few resources mentioned in the last section).
+Then went with designing and developing UI using ReactJs & Ant Design (with help of few resources mentioned in the last section).

 ## Challenges we ran into

-The frontend developers were not familiar with tailwind CSS.
+The frontend developers were not familiar with Ant Design.
 So it took a while to build frontend and to polish it out.

-This is our first time to integrate firebase authentication and different api's with a web application.
+This is our first time integrating different api's with a web application.

 We intially thought of making a flutter app but were not able to proceed due to lack of resources.

-Responsiveness was an issue which was solved.

 ## What's next for DotCoin